Ed Fields

-Edward Reed Fields (born September 30, 1932) is an American white supremacist and anti-Semitic political activist.
+Edward Reed Fields (born September 30, 1932) is an American white supremacist and anti-Semite.
+He helped found the National States' Rights Party, and was for several decades the editor of the white supremacist newspaper The Thunderbolt, later renaming it The Truth At Last.

-Biography
+Early life

 Fields was born in 1932 in Chicago, Illinois, and moved at an early age to Atlanta, Georgia, where he graduated from Catholic school.
-It was during this time he became active in far-right politics, and associated himself with the Black Front, a local Nazi organization, serving as a recruiter.
-Fields attended law school in Atlanta, but dropped out in 1953.
-Later, he attended the Palmer College of Chiropractic and graduated in 1957.
+He was raised in Marietta, Georgia.
+His parents were both practicing Catholics.
+During this time he became active in far-right politics, and associated himself with the Black Front, a local Nazi organization, serving as a recruiter.
+He first became interested in Nazism aged 14.

+Fields attended law school in Atlanta, but transferred to the Palmer College of Chiropractic in 1953 and graduated in 1956.
 Fields began practice as a chiropractor, although this occupation was soon overshadowed by his political activity.

+White supremacy

 Fields was active in several white supremacist political organizations, joining the Columbians, an anti-black and anti-Semitic group, in high school, and joining J. B. Stoner's Christian Anti-Jewish Party in 1952; he later served as its Executive Director.
 He was also a member of the American Anti-Communist Society in 1950 and 1951.